Smallpox and mpox vaccines: Canadian Immunization Guide

 - Sma vaccines are administered by scarification into the epidermis, usually in the deltoid area of the non-dominant arm, by using the multiple-puncture technique with a bifurcated needle.

 - Contraindications to Sma vaccines are only applicable if the variola (smallpox) virus has not been introduced into the environment.
-In an outbreak situation, where a risk of infection exists, there are no absolute contraindications to immunization.
+If there are smallpox cases and a risk of infection exists, there are no absolute contraindications to immunization.

 - Should a smallpox case be suspected, immediate telephone communication with local or provincial/territorial public health officials is required; the PHAC should then be notified.